sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.md

 ## Introduction

-CPU cores are very limited in number.
-Right now my computer tells me it's running around 500 processes, and I definitely do not have that many CPU cores.
-The ability for the operating system to virtualise the concept of an 'execution unit' and swap them in and out of running on the limited pool of CPU cores is one of the foundations of modern computing.
+CPU cores are limited in number.
+Right now my computer tells me it's running around 500 processes, and I definitely do not have that many cores.
+The operating systems ability to virtualise work as independent 'executable units' and distribute them across the limited CPU pool is one of the foundations of modern computing.

 The Linux kernel calls these virtual execution units _tasks_.
-Each task encapsulates all the information the kernel needs to swap it in and out of running on a CPU core, including register state, memory mappings, file descriptor table, and any other resource that needs to be tied to a particular task.
-Nearly every workload in the kernel, including kernel background jobs and userspace threads, is handled by this unified task concept.
+Each task encapsulates all the information the kernel needs to swap it in and out of running on a CPU core.
+This includes register state, memory mappings, open files, and any other resource that needs to be tied to a particular task.
+Nearly every workload in the kernel, including kernel background jobs and userspace processes, are handled by this unified task concept.
 The kernel uses a scheduler to determine when and where to run tasks according to some parameters, such as maximising throughput, minimising latency, or whatever other characteristics the user desires.

 In this article, we'll dive into the lifecycle of a task in the kernel.
 This is a PowerPC blog, so any architecture specific (often shortened to 'arch')